freetv-today/freetv-server/WISHLIST.md

 This is cosmetic and does not currently block functionality.

+Another area for improvement is the ordering of the items in the navbar.
+On small screen it's functional and contained under the toggle menu.
+On large screens it feels randomly placed with lots of space between the elements.

 ## Cross-Playlist Show Awareness

 When editing a show that appears in more than one playlist, optionally display: